FRBH Access Fund

 You Give.

-Individuals, foundations, and corporate partners contribute to the FRBH Access Fund.
+Individuals, foundations, and corporate partners contribute directly to FRBH’s Access Fund.

 We Allocate.

-Funds are reviewed and distributed through a transparent application process based on community need and measurable impact.
+FRBH’s Access Fund Committee reviews applications and distributes funds through a transparent process based on demonstrated need and measurable community impact.

 Communities Thrive.

-Agencies and practitioners receive the resources and recognition they need to build sustainable, culturally aligned wellness systems.
+Agencies and practitioners receive the resources, training, and recognition they need to build sustainable, culturally aligned wellness systems.

 What the Access Fund Supports